PavleGavrilovic/bookstore-react-2024/README.md

 BOOKSTORE WEBSITE

 A practice project using React, React Router and Redux.
-Sass is used for styling
+Sass is used for styling.

 The final product should contain: